pschafran/purc/README.md

         >locus=ApP/group=A/ref_taxon=G_disj
         TGCCACACTGGTGAGTATTGTCTTACTTTTTGTTATCCTTTTTCTTGGTGAGAAAGGGTACTGTGTATGGCATATTCACGTCATAATCCAAGACCCCCGCTTGGGGCTGGGGGGTGACAAGGATGTTTCTGTTGGGTGATACCTGTGATGCCAGTTGGAGCAAGAGTAAAATCAACTTTGTAAACATCATCTATTTGAAGGATTAACAGACATGGTATTTAAATTCCTCTCACATTCAAAACAGGGTGGTTGCAGAACTGGTATGGCCAAAGTAACGAATGCTTACGATTTGCCTGCAAGGTAAAAGTTGCACAATGCTCAAGGTGGGGCTAGTTCTTTTGTCACTTAAGCAAGGATCTTCAAGCATGTAAAATTATTCTCCCTCAACTTTGCTTTACAAAAGAAATTTAATATATTGACTACTTCATGCATGGAATTTGAGCAGCTATCACATGTTGATGTTTTTTTTTCAGGCGAGGGGTTCTTTGCATGTGGTTGTAGAAATGTTTTATCACATTTCTATGTGGGTTTTTTGACATGGCTATTTTTGCATAAATGCTACGTTACAAATTAGAATTGTTTACTTGTTTGTTTGTAGGAAATCTCAAACGACTGTCTTTTGCTCTTGTATGCTTAGTTGATGATTGCATGCGTACACCTTTATGCTCATTTCAGGCTATGTTTTGTCAGCTCACAAGTTTTTGATGTTTAACCTAACATGACAGGAAAGTTATACATACTGTTGGTCCAAGATATGCTGTAAAATATCATACAGCTGCAGAAAATGCTCTAAGTCATTGTTACCGATCTTGTTTAGAGGCTTTGATTGACTTAGGCCTTCAAAGGTACCAGCTGCTTGTTTAAACAGCTCAAAATTAAAGGAGAGTTTATTTCTTTTGGATTAAAGTTTATCTCCCTTGTATTTCTTGCAGCATTGCCCTGGGGTGTATTTACACAGAGTCTAAAGGCTAT

 * **Map files** - tab delimited text file, one for each locus.
-This tells PURC which barcode corresponds to which specimen.
+This tells PURC the correspondence between barcode and specimen.
 The first column is the barcode (has to be identical to the barcode seq file), and the second is the specimen name.
 For example:

         BC01	A_jap_8703
         BC02	C_frag_8111
         BC03	A_ten_4225

-	When multiple divergent specimens are pooled together and share the same barcode, you need to add the group designation (in the second column):
+	When one barcode contains multiple specimens, you need to add the group designation in the second column.
+In this case, one Acystopteris and one Cystopteris specimen both were labeled by barcode 1, but they are divergent enough that PURC can tell them apart (based on the reference sequence file):

         BC01	A	A_jap_8703
         BC01	B	C_frag_8111